Chow-Witt rings of classifying spaces for symplectic and special linear groups: Chow--Witt rings of classifying spaces of symplectic groups

-The Whitney sum formula (3) now follows directly from the splitting principle (2): to check the formula, it suffices to check it after restriction to ${\op{B}}\op{SL}_2^{\times n}$, but there it holds by Proposition~\ref{prop:symsplit}. \end{proof}
+The Whitney sum formula (3) now follows directly from the splitting principle (2): to check the formula, it suffices to check it after restriction to ${\op{B}}\op{SL}_2^{\times n}$, but there it holds by Corollary~\ref{cor:sl2n}. \end{proof}